qinguorui2001/tp/docs/UserGuide.md

 * e.g. `add n/Alex Yeoh...` is not allowed if there is already a student named Alex Yeoh in your contact list.

-* Extra spaces before and between names will be removed.
+* Extra spaces before, after, and between names will be removed.

 * A student's `MODULE` must follow the format as shown [here](#module-naming-convention).